Getdeck/Getdeck.github.io/beiboot/index.md

 hybrid cloud development infrastructure.
 This is useful for development workloads which grew too large to run on a development machine (or with pony workloads on MacOS and Windows machines).

+> Run the other services on a remote Kubernetes cluster and focus on coding.

 ## Features

 Beiboot offers: